adrianpolimeni/WorldTerrainTool/README.md

 - Decode a .hgt file
 - Apply a cubic spline algorithm to estimate unknown areas of the terrain data
 - Output an interpretation of the terrain data in the form of an image
-- Or, output a 3D model of the terrain data
+- Output a 3D model of the terrain data

 Example image of WebGIS terrain with some missing data (outlined in red):